gravitational/careers/challenges/cloud/challenge.md

 ### Server

-* HTTP API to retrieve the replica count of a given Kubernetes Deployment
+* HTTP API to retrieve the replica count of the Kubernetes Deployment

 ### Automation

-* Ability to build the server conveniently in a Docker container
+* Ability to build the server in a Docker container
-* Ability to run the server conveniently
+* Ability to run the server

 ## Level 2

 ### Server

-* HTTP API to retrieve the replica count of a given Kubernetes Deployment
+* HTTP API to retrieve the replica count of the Kubernetes Deployment
-* HTTP API to set the replica count of a given Kubernetes Deployment
+* HTTP API to set the replica count of the Kubernetes Deployment

 ### Automation

-* Ability to build the server conveniently in a Docker container
+* Ability to build the server in a Docker container
-* Ability to run the server conveniently
+* Ability to run the server
 * Ability to execute tests against a locally configured Kubernetes config

 ## Level 3

 ### Server

-* HTTP API to retrieve the replica count of a given Kubernetes Deployment
+* HTTP API to retrieve the replica count of the Kubernetes Deployment
-* HTTP API to set the replica count of a given Kubernetes Deployment
+* HTTP API to set the replica count of a the Kubernetes Deployment
-* HTTP API to get the list of available Deployments in the underlying Kubernetes cluster
+* HTTP API to get the list of available Deployments in the Kubernetes cluster
 * HTTP health check verifying Kubernetes connectivity

 ### Automation

-* Ability to build the server conveniently in a Docker container
+* Ability to build the server in a Docker container
-* Ability to run the server conveniently
+* Ability to run the server
 * Ability to execute tests against a locally configured Kubernetes config
-* GitHub Actions for every commit: ensuring the software builds, tests pass, and verify code quality
+* GitHub Actions for every commit that verifies code quality, ensures the software builds, and all tests pass

 ### Deployment